interclip/interclip/README.md

 Receiving a clip is even easier than clipping.
 Just get out your phone or another device and paste the code into the input.
 ![receive page](https://user-images.githubusercontent.com/29888641/131837516-c8db158b-6eeb-477f-96bd-98e7c4de3286.gif)

+## Domain resolution troubles

+For some users, we have observed that some ISPs block Interclip's traffic over the [interclip.app](https://interclip.app) domain.
+No idea why, but maybe because of the files hosted by the users?
+If you encounter such trouble please use the alternate domain, [iclip.fufik.eu](https://iclip.fufik.eu), which can also be accessed with HTTP if you plan to use ultra-old browsers with outdated TLS requirements.

+_Note_: I know it's a bad idea to allow the access over HTTP, but if you use this alternate domain it should be a last resort.
+If you encounter any further issues, shoot me an email - [filip@interclip.app](mailto:filip@interclip.app).